YerongAI/Office-Tool-docs/docs/activate/activate-steps.md

 ::: tip Tip

-If you get an error code [0xC004F069](/faq/activation.md#_0xc004f069) when installating key, install Office licenses for the corresponding product first.
+If you get an error code [0xC004F069](/faq/activation.md#_0xc004f069) when installing key, install Office licenses for the corresponding product first.

 :::